 The Very First Example of Natural Units

 Dublin, Ireland.
 Unique moments in time are the subject of historians.
 Judging the significance of such events helps to qualify historians as historians.
-In 1881, George Johnstone Stoney began writing about a rather unique methodology for measuring which became the concept of natural units.
+In 1881, George Johnstone Stoney began writing about a rather unique methodology for measuring that became a new concept, natural units.
 These are units of measurement that are independent of measuring devices or instruments or tools.
 Here fundamental physical constants are the base units.
 It should be observed that such physical constants are always relational.
 Their very definition recognizes the dynamic relation between two things.
 There was really no one day and moment in time when Stoney recorded his process of uncovering and discovering the relations between these fundamental physical constants.
 Yet, he started publishing his thoughts and formulas in 1881.

 That was a first time event within recorded history.